Next HARC TEK NET will be…..

 Send me your ideas for subject discussion

-Past and future subjects for discussion: (No particular order)
+Past and future subjects for discussion: (No particular order, and current)

 * Aug 11, 2019 – Power supplies- operation and failures – analog type